 The ceremony was at the summit of the mountain.
-So the guests, Ladd in a Hailey Paige gown, and Walton in a Tom James suit got ready at the base of the mountain before hopping on to gondolas that would take them to the venue.
-They exchanged vows with the Rockies in the background and an extra-tall altar the florist had to design to accommodate 6’ tall Ladd and 6’8” Walton.
+So the guests, Ladd in a Hayley Paige gown, and Walton in a Tom James suit got ready at the base of the mountain before hopping on to gondolas that would take them to the venue.
+They exchanged vows with the Rockies in the background and an extra-tall altar the florist had to design to accommodate 6’1″-tall Ladd and 6’8” Walton.

 Richard Jefferson was His Best Man

-Cleveland Cavalier, Richard Jefferson went to Arizona with Ladd and Walton.
-He and Walton were teammates in college.
-Their friendship is pretty legendary even though they were often on opposing teams.
+Cleveland Cavalier Richard Jefferson traveled to Arizona with Ladd and Walton.
+He and Walton were teammates in college and their friendship is pretty legendary, even though they were often on opposing teams.
 It makes sense that Walton would leave the duties of a best man to Jefferson.

 Shortly after their wedding and honeymoon in Santorini, Crete and Lake Como, Walton retired as a professional player.
 That year, he began his first coaching job in the league with the Golden State Warriors.

-The couple is inactive on social media, so there’s not much insight into their day-to-day lives.
-They have an almost three-year-old son, Lawson, and Ladd gave birth to their second child last year.
+Walton and Ladd are inactive on social media, so there’s not much insight into their day-to-day lives.